NURS FPX 6030 Assessment 2 Problem Statement (PICOT)

 • Need Statement

-Weakness, impaired mobility and health are some of the impacts resulting from the perceived high prevalence of physical inactivity and poor nutrition of elderly in the skilled care homes.
-Enhancing physical health and quality of life in this at-risk population might be possible through the incorporation of health promotion activities specializing on exercise and nutrition.
-This need statement contrasts the outcome of a 6-month strength and mobility-training exercise on elderly patients in skilled nursing facilities (SNFs), and routine ADLs (Merchant et al. , 2021).
+Weakness, impaired mobility, and poor health are some of the impacts resulting from the perceived high prevalence of physical inactivity and poor nutrition of elderly in the skilled care homes.
+Enhancing physical health and quality of life in this at-risk population might be possible through the incorporation of health promotion activities specializing in exercise and nutrition.
+This need statement contrasts the outcome of a 6-month strength and mobility-training exercise on elderly patients in skilled nursing facilities (SNFs), and routine ADLs (Merchant et al., 2021).

 • Underlying Assumptions

-Enhancing the current methods of treatment and management may be made from the effects it has on functions of body.
-Appropriate comparison with normal Activities of Daily Living are drawn in the studies which in turn assumes that normal strength training, mobility has considerable impact on the elderly population’s functional capacity.
+Enhancing the current methods of treatment and management may be made from the effects it has on the functions of the body.
+Appropriate comparisons with normal Activities of Daily Living are drawn in the studies which in turn assume that normal strength training and mobility have a considerable impact on the elderly population’s functional capacity.

-If such time period is enough to observe enhancement in the scores, then 6-month implementation consistency is required (Merchant et al. , 2021).
+If such a period is enough to observe an enhancement in the scores, then 6-month implementation consistency is required (Merchant et al., 2021).
 This is why awareness of these assumptions is critical when it comes to the design of the research and the interpretation of the results.

 • Population and Setting

-In fact the physical mobility of the elderly person may be enhanced significantly by supervised exercise regime offered by a skilled nursing facility.
-Since the goal of this kind of intervention program is to improve overall health and basic functioning the exercise components of the individualized plan emphasise strength training and movement (Merchant et al. , 2021).
+In fact, the physical mobility of the elderly person may be enhanced significantly by a supervised exercise regime offered by a skilled nursing facility.
+Since the goal of this kind of intervention program is to improve overall health and basic functioning the exercise components of the individualized plan emphasize strength training and movement (Merchant et al., 2021).

-In the program, the assessment of six months is done in relation with the basic activities of daily living.
-With this form of assessment we can have enough time to monitor the desirable changes in strength, and mobility, and the level of functional independence.
+In the program, the assessment of six months is done about the basic activities of daily living.
+With this form of assessment, we can have enough time to monitor the desirable changes in strength, mobility, and the level of functional independence.

-Issues emerge when one is in the process of attempting to use a quality improvement strategy to the elderly people.
-In the case of this population, communication issues, fatigue, and physical limitations might hinder motivation and adherence (Collado-Mateo et al. , 2021).
+Issues emerge when one is in the process of attempting to use a quality improvement strategy for elderly people.
+In the case of this population, communication issues, fatigue, and physical limitations might hinder motivation and adherence (Collado-Mateo et al., 2021).
 Izquierdo et al. (2021) reveal that exercise prescription must incorporate a health status aspect to help in the development of proper exercise programs.

-Budgeting and proper management of resources as well as the manner in which information is disseminated are among the greatest predictors of sustainability (Damery et al. , 2021).
-Another reason individuals should keep an eye on things is to avoid likely incidents of being harmed (Denfeld et al. , 2022).
-However, there are barriers that have to be addressed for the daily exercise program benefiting elderly patent in a skilled nursing facility to be effective regardless the positive outcomes that the program holds.
+Budgeting and proper management of resources as well as how information is disseminated are among the greatest predictors of sustainability (Damery et al., 2021).
+Another reason individuals should keep an eye on things is to avoid likely incidents of being harmed (Denfeld et al., 2022).
+However, some barriers have to be addressed for the daily exercise program benefiting elderly patients in a skilled nursing facility to be effective regardless of the positive outcomes that the program holds.

 • Intervention Overview

-A particular form of daily exercising will be carried out regularly in order to meet the indicated need of improving physical function of elders residing in a skilled nursing home.
-Mobility and strength training for physical function for the elderly; the target of this intervention is to try to maintain or even enhance their flexibility, balance, muscle strength and at the same time reduce chances of falling.
-In the view of Pinheiro et al. (2023), exercise patients could be expensive to manage as other therapies such as medicinal drugs for enhancing physical function.
+A particular form of daily exercise will be carried out regularly to meet the indicated need to improve the physical function of elders residing in a skilled nursing home.
+Mobility and strength training for physical function for the elderly; the target of this intervention is to try to maintain or even enhance their flexibility, balance, and muscle strength and at the same time reduce chances of falling.
+In the view of Pinheiro et al. (2023), exercise patients could be as expensive to manage as other therapies such as medicinal drugs for enhancing physical function.

 • Comparison of Approaches

-That means that a broad range of therapies is currently utilized in Skilled Nursing to enhance nursing outcomes in elderly patients based on target patients’ specific needs, where each type of therapy present its own benefits and drawbacks.
-Programs that have each patient’s customized exercise regime and follow practices based on the scientific literature are clearly discernible (Palmgren et al. , 2020).
+That means that a broad range of therapies is currently utilized in Skilled Nursing to enhance nursing outcomes in elderly patients based on target patients’ specific needs, where each type of therapy presents its benefits and drawbacks.
+Programs that have each patient’s customized exercise regime and follow practices based on the scientific literature are discernible (Palmgren et al., 2020).

-According to Inoue et al. (2022), nutritional intervention is probably more feasible and sustainable if compared to the intricate physical rehabilitation programs to enhance the global physical performance, energy expenditure, and muscle strength.
-Like in the case of requirement of physical therapy, it is stringent and relies on the patient’s commitment (Endris et al. , 2022).
+According to Inoue et al. (2022), nutritional intervention is probably more feasible and sustainable if compared to intricate physical rehabilitation programs to enhance global physical performance, energy expenditure, and muscle strength.
+The case of requirement of physical therapy is stringent and relies on the patient’s commitment (Endris et al., 2022).
 However, it is ideal for preventing ailments that affect motor functions of the body thus leading to disability.

 • Initial Outcome Draft

-In six months’ time, the plan of implementing the daily exercise regime focused on strength training and mobilization in the SNF for the elderly residents is to improve their level of functioning.
-This supply an improved health of the body to the elderly by exercising regularly.
-Precipitation is familiar in such facilities because nursing homes do not set severe standard of fitness.
+In six months, the plan of implementing the daily exercise regime focused on strength training and mobilization in the SNF for the elderly residents is to improve their level of functioning.
+This supplies an improved health of the body to the elderly by exercising regularly.
+Precipitation is common in such facilities because nursing homes do not set severe standards of fitness.

-Thus, to enhance an extended group of deconditioned patients’ physical outcomes and create the effectiveness of regular skilled nursing care, a plan should be provided on how to incorporate organized mobility and strength training to the usual care.
-In another case, for the results were out then the quality improvement strategy was effective in the sense that it brought the change that enhanced the physical functioning of the elderly nursing home residents for the six months’ duration this strategy was implemented (Welch et al. , 2021).
+Thus, to enhance an extended group of deconditioned patients’ physical outcomes and create the effectiveness of regular skilled nursing care, a plan should be provided on how to incorporate organized mobility and strength training into the usual care.
+In another case, if the results were out then the quality improvement strategy was effective in the sense that it brought the change that enhanced the physical functioning of the elderly nursing home residents for the six months’ duration this strategy was implemented (Welch et al., 2021).

 • Evaluation Criteria

 The objective of the intervention is to get the elderly in the nursing homes to move more around and also gain strength.
-The Short Physical Performance Battery (SPPB) can be applied to evaluate the impact of the intervention looking into the physical function scores (Welch et al. , 2021).
+The Short Physical Performance Battery (SPPB) can be applied to evaluate the impact of the intervention by looking into the physical function scores (Welch et al., 2021).

 Time Estimate

-A daily exercise for elderly patients admitted to SNFs is also eased systematically within the six months’ plan.
-Exploratory interactions with the health care providers, review of published literature and interviews form part of the activities that make up the first two months of the program design and needs assessment phase.
-While in the third and fourth month, then the program becomes refined, inputs for the program are gathered and pilot testing is made.
+A daily exercise for elderly patients admitted to SNFs is also eased systematically within the six months plan.
+Exploratory interactions with the health care providers, review of published literature, and interviews form part of the activities that make up the first two months of the program design and needs assessment phase.
+In the third and fourth months, then the program becomes refined, inputs for the program are gathered and pilot testing is made.

 For issues in the fifth month, you will contain them through personnel training and planning.
-The last month six involves the total implementation, monitoring and further adjustments of the plan.
-The strategy also considers the unknowns and the knowledge gaps through the call for continuous research monitoring, sustainability planning, identification of limitations and cost/resource efficiency determination.
-This methodically planned strategy ensures efficiency, along with the responsiveness to new data and comments (Welch et al. , 2021).
+The last month six involved the total implementation, monitoring, and further adjustments of the plan.
+The strategy also considers the unknowns and the knowledge gaps through the call for continuous research monitoring, sustainability planning, identification of limitations, and cost/resource efficiency determination.
+This methodically planned strategy ensures efficiency, along with responsiveness to new data and comments (Welch et al., 2021).

 NURS FPX 6030 Assessment 2